Werner-Staeblein/Project-2-modified-resubmit/README.md

 **Issues not resolved**

 - jslint.com indicates an error of "unable to finish unexpected let" in the function shuffleArray(array).
 Removing the let in the for-loop makes the question options disappear.
 Unable to resolve.
-Other JS validator **[Beautifytools](https://beautifytools.com/javascript-validator.php)** interestingly does NOT show this to be an error.
+Also, JS Lint shows warning of 'unexpected for' for the code that randomly shuffles the quiz questions array.
+I was unable to resolve this as I was unable to find out why the 'for' is 'unexpected' for JS Lint.
+Another JS validator **[Beautifytools](https://beautifytools.com/javascript-validator.php)** interestingly does NOT show either 'unable to finish unexpected let' or 'unexpecte for'.

+- Using **[Beautifytools](https://beautifytools.com/javascript-validator.php)** as Javascript linter, I do not receive the warnings that JS Lint provides.
+I do, however, receive the error that 'applauseSound' and 'buzzerSound' are not defined.
+This is despite the fact that both are defined as const in my DOMContentLoaded.
+I was not able to resolve this.
+If I were to redeclare the same variables again with local scope in the validateAnswer()-function, I would have declared a constant twice.

 ### 1. Feature Testing